bespinian/serverless-workshop/README.md

 export TF_VAR_aws_user=<your AWS user name>
 ```

-2. Navigate to the Terraform module
+2. Copy the new function code and the updated terraform resources to your work directory

 ```
+cp level-2/advanced/terraform/* $WORKDIR
-cp -r level-1/function $WORKDIR
+cp -r level-2/function $WORKDIR
 ```

 4. Apply the Terraform module again